kevin-anderson1/tk-calculator/README.md

 # tk-calculator
 Basic calculator using Tkinter.
-Includes numberpad buttons and clear display functionality rather than simple keyboard inputs
+Features a dynamically updating display and traditional numberpad buttons rather than a keyboard input.